 Disbursement: Once you have paid the down payment amount, the loan amount is disbursed, either in entirety or in parts depending on the project status (if it is ready to move in or under construction).
 Simultaneously, you will need to complete the loan agreement and other formalities.

-When you commence repaying your Home Loan, you will receive a document called a Home Loan Statement.
+When you commence repaying your Home Loan online, you will receive a document called a Home Loan Statement.
 If you have a loan with Bajaj Housing Finance, you can access this statement anytime, anywhere from our Customer Portal.

 The Home Loan account statement demonstrates the repayment record of the loan for the set tenor.
 It showcases the loan amount, the beginning and end dates of the loan tenor, the Home Loan interest rate applicable, the type of interest rate (whether fixed or floating), the total amount repaid to date, the previous EMI amount, how much of the loan remains to be repaid, and more.